 Even if you’re not into wine tasting, Napa Valley (and it’s neighbor, Sonoma Valley), are stunningly gorgeous destinations.
 Why not just drive through the valleys and find the scenic overlooks from the surrounding hills?
+Why not just spend a weekend in Napa Valley while you’re at it?
 Why not just wander through the vineyards?
 Many provide free or cheap entrance fees to just wander around.
 Why not stay at an AirBnB in the area?
 You won’t be disappointed here, we promise.

 Going on a California coast road trip on your motorcycle is an exciting experience.
 Whether you’re embarking on a journey using your own motorbike or a rented one, remember to pack light and dress appropriately.
 It’d be best if you had the essential spares like spark plugs, brake cables, or spare tubes to avoid being stranded along the highway.
 Knowing that you’re ready for the road ahead will make your road trip a more enjoyable one.